Bushwick, Brooklyn: Transportation

 The Long Island Rail Road's Evergreen Branch used to run from northwest to southeast through Bushwick.
 The branch opened in 1878, though passenger service on the branch ended in 1896.
 However, the Evergreen Branch continued to be used as a freight branch until it was abandoned in 1984.
-Since then, the route of the former railroad branch have been developed, converted to parking lots, or lain vacant.
+Since then, the route of the former railroad branch has been developed, converted to parking lots, or lain vacant.

 During the 1960s, under the direction of Robert Moses, there were plans to build an extension of Interstate 78 through Bushwick, to connect lower Manhattan with the South Shore of Long Island.
-The extension was to be called the Bushwick Expressway, but was never built, due to then Mayor John V. Lindsay's concerns that traffic leaving Manhattan should bypass it via the Verrazzano-Narrows Bridge and the project was formally killed by Governor Nelson Rockefeller in 1971.
+The extension was to be called the Bushwick Expressway, but was never built, due to then Mayor John V. Lindsay's concerns that traffic leaving Manhattan should bypass it via the Verrazzano–Narrows Bridge and the project was formally killed by Governor Nelson Rockefeller in 1971.

 In 2010, 68% of residents used public transportation, up from 59% in 2000.
 Almost all residents (96%) live within 0.5 mi of the subway.